Returning to Shapes: An Introduction to Methods and Deep Copy

 • Tuples (tuple)

-There is a single explanation, which is that all things in Python are objects, including immutable things.
+There is a single explanation for all of this: in Python, everything is an object, including immutable things.
 This is part of why Python is so slow.

 def change_value(x):